inrupt/solid-client-js/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)

+This project adheres to the Contributor Covenant [code of conduct](code_of_conduct.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to [engineering@inrupt.com](mailto:engineering@inrupt.com).

 @inrupt/solid-client is a JavaScript library for accessing data and managing permissions on data stored in Solid Pods.
 It provides an abstraction layer on top of both Solid and Resource Description Framework (RDF) principles and is